Swapnil67/dsa/Trees/notes.md

 #### Space Complexity
 - Number of Activation Records = No of levels in tree or Height of Tree
 - Number of Activation Records = O(height of tree)

+## BST
+- Inorder of BST is always sorted because BST has property that everything to the left will be smaller and everything to the right will be greater.